 Are you sick of being eaten alive by bugs as you try to eat your dinner?
 Do you want to sit outside in the evening without being swarmed by creepy-crawlies?

 Then you’re in the right place!
 Welcome to our best screen house review!

 Growing up in Scotland we know how annoying midges (or no-see-ums) can be.
 They can ruin a camping trip if you’re not prepared for them.

 So stick with us as we go over what makes these tents so great.

-If you’re in a rush, the best screen houses are:
+If you’re in a rush, the best screen houses for camping are:

 - YDYL 8 Person Screen House